kunal-drall/EducateFi/Readme.md

 ### 💡 Our Solution

-EduFi combines zero-knowledge proofs, smart contracts, and AI to create a privacy-preserving education financing platform that:
+EducateFi combines zero-knowledge proofs, smart contracts, and AI to create a privacy-preserving education financing platform that:

 1. Allows users to prove income eligibility without revealing exact income
 2. Matches users with courses based on their career goals and market opportunities